-1. The sample survey locations drawn

-- 2. Field maps for main survey and pretest obtained and locations marked - 3.
-Numbered cards for Respondent selection - 4.
-Field team routes planned - 5.
-Questionnaire has been indigenized and approved by the CP - 6.
-Local language translations nearly finalized - 7.
-Training materials such as flip charts, pens, pencils, etc., procured - 8.
-Training copies of questionnaire, Interviewer Training Guide, Supervisor Guide made. - 9.
-Identification cards for Fieldworkers and Field Supervisors - 10.
-Letters of introduction from the National Partner organization - 11.
+- 1. The sample survey locations drawn - 2.
+Field maps for main survey and pretest obtained and locations marked - 3.
+Field team routes planned - 4.
+Questionnaire has been indigenized and approved by the CP - 5.
+Local language translations nearly finalized - 6.
+Training materials such as flip charts, pens, pencils, etc., procured - 7.
+Training copies of questionnaire, Interviewer Training Guide, Supervisor Guide made. - 8.
+Tablets, power banks, charging stations have been obtained. - 9.
+SurveyToGo software has been installed on all tablets - 10.
+Identification cards for Fieldworkers and Field Supervisors - 11.
+Letters of introduction from the National Partner organization - 12.
 Funds in bank.
-NOTE: TRAINING SHOULD NOTE BE SCHEDULED UNTIL FUNDS FOR FIELDWORK HAVE ARRIVED.
+NOTE: TRAINING SHOULD NOT BE SCHEDULED UNTIL FUNDS FOR FIELDWORK HAVE BEEN RECEIVED.